Inside: Oops, I did it again with sin and got caught up in it? I think I’ve finally got it licked, but how do I break from the same mistake?

 I know my anxiety stems from my past, but it can also be due to some genes.
 I’ve done genetic testing and I carry some mutations that make me more likely to suffer from anxiety.

-Honestly, I can work through my past, but the fact I might slip up more to my genome is frustrating to me.
+Honestly, I can work on my past, but the fact I might slip up more to my genome is frustrating to me.
 I can’t really change that part of me, and it causes me some guilt and shame.

 Sometimes I use this as an excuse to let my feelings dictate that I will never overcome this.
 I can’t do it.
 Even though I don’t like it, it might be more comfortable staying where I am then foraging ahead.